hsouporto/FEUP_PRODEI_SSASC_2019/README.md

 ## Acknowledges

-Based o the work of shingkid with multiple fires, followed the leader, reroute exit and new path finder algorithm
+Based o the work of shingkid with  many corrections, and addons such as multiple fires, followed the leader, reroute exit and new path finder algorithm